How to save food

 Prevent cross-contamination.
 Always keep raw meats separate from ready-to-eat food.

 Make sure all food (particularly seafood, poultry and meat) is cooked thoroughly.

 Visit the Better Health Channel website for more information on how to cook, shop, store and eat food safely.

-Storing food correctly can make it last weeks, or even months, longer but it can be hard to know what should go where.
+Storing food correctly means your items can last weeks or even months longer, but it can be difficult to know what should go where.

 For better food quality when freezing, try these tips out.